Azure/aztk/docs/00-getting-started.md

 ![](./misc/Storage_4.png)

-3. Create a Batch Acccount
+3. Create a Batch Account

 - Click the '+' button at the top left of the screen and search for 'Compute'.
 Select 'Batch' and click 'Create'